dd9jn/rfc4880bis/crypto-refresh.md

 If S2K usage octet is zero, the secret key data is unprotected.
 If it is non-zero, it describes how to use a passphrase to unlock the secret key.

-Legacy implementations indicated a protected key by storing a symmetric cipher algorithm ID (see {{hash-algos}}) in the S2K usage octet.
+Legacy implementations indicated a protected key by storing a symmetric cipher algorithm ID (see {{symmetric-algos}}) in the S2K usage octet.
-In this case, The MD5 hash function was always used to convert the passphrase to a key for the specified cipher algorithm.
+In this case, the MD5 hash function was always used to convert the passphrase to a key for the specified cipher algorithm.

 Modern implementations indicate a protected secret key by storing a special value 253, 254, or 255 in the S2K usage octet.
 The S2K usage octet is then followed immediately a set of fields that describe how to convert a password to a symmetric key that can unlock the secret material, plus other parameters relevant to the type of encryption used.